Online exploration outside a convex obstacle: Results

-\begin{lemma} Every online algorithm has a triangular obstacle, for which the competitive ratio is at least $\frac{online}{OPT}>3-\varepsilon$ for every $\varepsilon>0$. \end{lemma} \begin{proof} For any given triangle the adversary may place the robot at any starting point.
-A bad possible option for the best possible online algorithm occurs when the triangle has two fairly long edges $e_{\ell_1}$ and $e_{\ell_2}$ with length $\ell$, and one very short edge denoted $e_{\varepsilon}$ with length $\varepsilon$, the robot is placed by the adversary adjacent to the middle one of the long edges of the obstacle.
-The OPT will produce a path of length $\frac{\ell}{2}+\varepsilon$.
+We begin by showing that no online algorithm can obtain an approximation ratio better than $3$. \begin{notation} Denote the length of the optimal path by $L_\mathrm{opt}$ and the length of the online algorithm by $L_\mathrm{on}$ \end{notation} \begin{theorem} For every $\varepsilon>0$, every online algorithm has a triangular obstacle for which its competitive ratio is at least \end{theorem} \begin{proof} For any given triangle the adversary may place the robot at any starting point $O$.
+A bad possible option for the best possible online algorithm occurs when the triangle has two fairly long edges $e_{\ell_1}$ and $e_{\ell_2}$ with length $\ell$ )(see Fig. (\ref{3ratio}), and one very short edge denoted $e_{\varepsilon}$ with length $\varepsilon$, the robot is placed by the adversary adjacent to the middle one of the long edges of the obstacle.
+So in this case $L_\mathrm{opt}=\frac{\ell}{2}+\varepsilon$.
 An online algorithm may choose to go either left or right, we assume the adversary will make it harder for any online algorithm and ,therefore, the adversary knows how to place the triangle-obstacle in order to challenge the online, so that the online (any online algorithm) makes an approach to the opposite direction of what is best for it (it is oblivious).
-Thus, producing a path of length: $\ell+\frac{\ell}{2}$.
-We get: \end{proof} \begin{corollary} For every online algorithm and for each $\varepsilon$ there is an obstacle polygon $O$ and a starting point $s$ such that the ratio maintains $\frac{online}{OPT}>3-\varepsilon$ competitive ratio for any $\varepsilon>0$. \end{corollary} \textbf{Remark:} This is a lower bound on the ratio, in some cases a path with a lesser ratio $c$, such that $1<c<3$, can be attained.
-However, there are several options for an online path, and the adversary has the ability to create a layout in which there is a chance in which the robot takes a path that gives a $3-\varepsilon$ ratio.
+Thus, producing a path of length: $\ell+\frac{\ell}{2}$, i.e,